 Banjo Kazooie and Tooie started a love affair with Rare’s work that has led me to buy virtually everything they’ve produced since.
 Ah, Captain Blubber, how your burped dialogue makes me chuckle.

-While the N64 had it’s share of Nintendo developed treasures, it’s the Rare games I always find myself going back to.
-I can’t quite put my finger on why, but there’s something about these Rare classics that transcends generations.
+While the N64 had its share of Nintendo developed treasures, it’s the Rare games I always find myself going back to.
+I can’t quite put my finger on why, but there’s something about these Rare classics that transcend generations.